nazmul-nhb/furry-friends-blogs-client/README.md

 #### Others

-- On **Navbar** beside your profile picture, you can see a logout icon.
-You can simply log out by clicking this icon
+- On **Navbar** beside user's profile picture, there is a theme toggler icon.
+Users can change theme from dark to light mode and vice versa by clicking this icon
+- If user clicks on the profile picture, it will open a menu containing user profile name with link to visit profile page and a logout button to log out from the site
 - If you enter any invalid URL suffix, you'll see a **404 Error Page**.
 This page has special animation effects

 ### Technologies used in this Project